davewalker5/FlightRecorder/docker/api/README.md

 # flightrecorderapisqlite

-The [FlightRecorderDb](https://github.com/davewalker5/FlightRecorderDb) and [FlightRecorder.Api](https://github.com/davewalker5/FlightRecorder.Api) GitHub projects implement the entities, business logic and a REST service for a SQL-based aircraft sightings logbook, providing facilities for recording and querying the following data:
+The [FlightRecorder](https://github.com/davewalker5/FlightRecorder) GitHub project implements a REST service and associated web-based UI for a SQL-based aircraft sightings logbook, providing facilities for recording and querying the following data:

 - Manufacturer, model and aircraft registration details
 - Airline and flight details